Narooma and Bermagui road trip; lighthouses of South coast NSW

 Ulladulla

-The Ulladulla lighthouse, also known as Warden Head lighthouse, was installed at the current location in 1889.
-The structure is about 40 feet high.
+The Ulladulla Lighthouse, alternatively known as the Warden Head Lighthouse, was established at its present location in 1889.
+This structure stands at a height of approximately 40 feet.

 Lighthouses in South Coast New South Wales